ai-friends-seminar/ai-friends-seminar.github.io/_posts/2018-12-26-first-seminar.markdown

 발표자료:

-A gentle introduction to graph neural networks
+A gentle introduction to graph neural network
 [get the PDF]({{ "/present_file/A gentle introduction to graph neural networks.pdf" | absolute_url }}) directly.

 Bayesian neural network and uncertainty in deep learning